-Without an Emergency Fund You Are One Missed Paycheck From Disaster
+60% of Americans Do NOT Have an Emergency Fund.
+They’re One Missed Paycheck From Disaster

 What would it mean to you if you had an unexpected trip to the emergency room?
 If your car required an expensive repair?
 What if your income was interrupted for a week, or two weeks, or even longer?
 Do you have an emergency fund built into your budget to see you through these everyday calamities, or are you only one missed paycheck from disaster?

-According to a recent survey released by Bankrate, 63% of Americans do not have the emergency savings to take care of a crisis that costs $1000 or more.
+According to a survey released by Bankrate, 60% of Americans do not have the emergency savings to take care of a crisis that costs $1000 or more.
 How do people handle unexpected expenses?
 According to the survey:

 - 40% would use savings